NativeScript/docs-v7/getting-started/chapter-6.md

 The code to do so is a little trickier than our previous example for Android, so we've provided a ready-built module to implement this functionality in the `shared/utils/ios-swipe-delete.js` file.
 In this file you'll find a custom implementation of a data source that adheres to the `UITableViewDataSource` protocol.
 The file exports a single `enable()` function, which takes a reference to a ListView, and injects that ListView with the custom data source behavior.

-Don't worry too much about exactly what this code is doing, as it involves a bit of understand of how iOS APIs works.
+Don't worry too much about exactly what this code is doing, as it involves a bit of understanding of how iOS APIs works.
 What is cool is that you *can* implement this relatively advanced iOS API in a few dozen lines of code, and that it's really easy to wrap this code with a very simple JavaScript API.
 This ease of use is exactly why NativeScript modules and NativeScript plugins are so easy to consume.
 Let's look at how to use this module.

 <h4 class="exercise-start">
     <b>Exercise</b>: Edit the ListView